 - Combine chickpeas, olive oil, harissa and salt and pepper.
 Mix well.

 - Evenly lay out chickpeas onto a lined baking tray, and bake until golden and crunchy - about 30 minutes.
+Shake the baking tray every 10 minutes or so to ensure even cooking.

 - Once chickpeas are cooled, combine cucumber, red onion, and chickpeas with the tomatoes.